-- 5.34 Each meeting of the Council or a Committee of the Council is to be recorded by means of an audio or audio-visual device. - 5.35 At the start of each meeting of the Council or a Committee of the Council, the Chairperson must inform the persons attending the meeting that: - the meeting is being recorded and made publicly available on the Council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements. - 5.36 All Ordinary and Extraordinary Council meetings held in the Council Chambers shall be audio visually recorded and webcast live to Council's website.
-A copy of the webcast (where pessible) will also be upleaded onto Council's website within five (5) business days after the meeting.
+- 5.29 Each meeting of the Council or a Committee of the Council is to be recorded by means of an audio or audio-visual device. - 5.30 At the start of each meeting of the Council or a Committee of the Council, the Chairperson must inform the persons attending the meeting that: - (a) the meeting is being recorded and made publicly available on the Council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements.

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Reference; D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024

-- 5.37 All Committee of Council meetings held in the Council Chambers shall be audio visually recorded.
-A copy of the audio visual recording (where possible) will be uploaded to Council's website within five (5) business days after the meeting. - 5.38 The recording of a meeting is to be made publicly available on the Council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting. - 5.39 The recording of a meeting is to be made publicly available on the Council's website for at least 12 months after the meeting. - 5.40 Clause 5.38 and 5.39 do not apply to any part of a meeting that has been closed to the public in accordance with Section 10A of the Act.
+- 5.31 The recording of a meeting is to be made publicly available on the Council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting. - 5.32 The recording of a meeting is to be made publicly available on the Council's website for at least 12 months after the meeting. - 5.33 Clause 5.31 and 5.32 do not apply to any part of a meeting that has been closed to the public in accordance with Section 10A of the Act.

-Note: Clause 5.34 - 5.40 reflect Section 236 of the regulation.
+Note: Clause 5.29 - 5.33 reflect Section 236 of the regulation.

-5.41 Recordings of meetings may be disposed of in accordance with the State Records Act 1998.
+5.34 Recordings of meetings may be disposed of in accordance with the State Records Act 1998.